alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/ift6759/index.md

 # Evaluation criteria

 Students will be evaluated entirely according to their work on projects.
-Depending on the complexity of the projects, students will be required to take part in one or two projects and work in teams of 2--4 people.
-Students can choose from a list of projects prepared by the instructors, or propose their own projects, provided they meet certain criteria.
+Depending on the complexity of the projects, you will be required to take part in one or two projects and work in teams of 2--4 people.
+You can choose from a list of projects prepared by the instructors, or propose your own projects, provided they meet certain criteria.
 The final evaluation will take the following into account:

 * Difficulty of the project
 * Performance of the developed algorithms